Skip to main content

 • 4xx (Client error) → Usually a configuration issue (e.g. 401 Unauthorized, 404 Not Found)

-• 5xx (Server error) → The target system was temporarily unavailable; Sally will retry automatically
+• 5xx (Server error) → The target system was temporarily unavailable.
+You can manually reexecute the webhook from the logs

 6.5.
 Reexecute logs (targeted testing & debugging)